Ilac Centre

 The Ilac Centre is a shopping centre, located in central Dublin, north of the River Liffey.
 It has entrances opening onto Henry Street, Parnell Street and Moore Street.

+The centre is anchored by Dunnes Stores, TK Maxx and Normal.

 History

 Planning and development

 To construct the new shopping centre, a network of laneways and alleys were demolished, including Riddle's Row, Cole's Lane, and Little Denmark Street, the street from which 2RN had broadcast first in 1926.

 Four markets were lost, Norfolk Market, Rotunda Market, Taaffe's Market, and Anglesea Market which was known for its second-hand clothes.
 The streets were populated densely with shops, while the western side of Moore Street were surviving buildings from the Easter Rising in 1916.
 In total over 100 buildings were demolished to make way for the new development.
 The existing street traders on Moore Street were not consulted about the new shopping centre and the changes to the area.
 Having acquired the plot by a compulsory purchase order, the Dublin Corporation sought to develop the site with 400,000 square feet of retail space, 300,000 square feet of office space in two 14-storey blocks, a theatre, 2 cinemas, restaurants and bars.

 To realise the plan the Corporation awarded the development contract to Irish Life.
 Construction began in late 1978, with a much reduced footprint of 200,000 square feet total, having left the site derelict for 4 years.
 The library was opened in 1985.